apollographql/apollo-server/docs/source/data/file-uploads.md

 description: Enabling file uploads in Apollo Server
 ---

+> Note: Apollo Server 2 has built-in support for file uploads which is based on the [`graphql-upload` npm package](https://www.npmjs.com/package/graphql-upload).
+For backwards compatibility, Apollo Server is stuck depending on an old version of `graphql-upload` that does not fully support Node 14.
+We are planning to remove this integration in Apollo Server 3 and will instead document how to use `graphql-upload` directly (and work to make sure that all Apollo Server integration libraries have appropriate hooks to let you do so).
+If you want to use file uploads with Node 14 or use any of the more recently released features of `graphql-upload`, you are encouraged to disable the built-in integration by passing `uploads: false` to `new ApolloServer` and use `graphql-upload`'s API directly as documented in that package's documents.
+The rest of this page describes how to use the built-in integration.

 For server integrations that support file uploads (e.g. Express, hapi, Koa), Apollo Server enables file uploads by default.
 To enable file uploads, reference the `Upload` type in the schema passed to the Apollo Server construction.

 ```js